FelixOnline/v2/content/articles/2013-6-20-2012-university-complaints-england-wales-in-2012.md

  - /comment/3704/2012-university-complaints-england--wales-in-2012
 imported: true
 comments:
+ - value: >
- - This is precisely why you need to check your course thoroughly before you apply Particularly at Postgraduate level A postgraduate degree at Imperial is very pricy but worth it But obviously there are a few people who are not contentAnyone reading this that is looking to study at postgraduate level I cannot reccommend this website enough httpwwwpostgraduatesearchcom It contains so much useful information that could make your choice easier Its just a shame it doesnt have many course reviews
+     This is precisely why you need to check your course thoroughly before you apply.
+Particularly at Postgraduate level.
+A postgraduate degree at Imperial is very pricy but worth it.
+But obviously there are a few people who are not content. <br> <br>Anyone reading this that is looking to study at postgraduate level, I cannot reccommend this website enough. http://www.postgraduatesearch.com It contains so much useful information that could make your choice easier.
+It's just a shame it doesn't have many course reviews.

 # Article Taxonomies
 categories: